BrentGrammer/Docker-k8s-academind/NOTES/Kubernetes/Developing.md

       containers:
         - name: second-node # add a dash `-` for each container entry
           image: brentgrammer/kub-first-app:2
           imagePullPolicy: Always # optional: you can make changes to your image and push it under the same tag and k8s will pull it - otherwise k8s will not pull the changed image with the same tag.
-Note: By default adding :latest tag to the image value here will always pull that image (with :latest tag)
+Note: By default adding :latest tag to the image value here will always pull that image (with :latest tag) *WHEN something changes about the deployment config*!!!
           livenessProbe: # optional, check health of the container if desired or needs to be defined in a custom way
             httpGet:
               path: / # send a health check request to this path